YLokma/Password-Manager/README.md

 ```
 - The columns can be rearranged, which will be reflected in the list view columns order.
 - The "note" column is entirely optional and can be removed from the file.
+- Every column name is case-sensitive and must follow the standard format shown above

 ## Notes